marcofasa/ComputerGraphicsProject/README.md

 # ComputerGraphicsProject
-Assignments and Final project od Computer Graphics course - Polimi
+Assignments and Final project of Computer Graphics course - Polimi

 To compile  GLSL sources to the corresponding SPIR-V binaries: